ParadoxEpoch/win11-css/README.md

  This is accomplished by studying the [Windows 11 design documentation](https://docs.microsoft.com/en-us/windows/apps/design/signature-experiences/design-principles), eyeballing the user interface to recreate specific elements in CSS and using tools to identify the usage of specific colours across Windows where possible.

  Currently only the desktop context menu, start menu and taskbar have been partially implemented.
+Right now the interface emulates dark mode, however there are plans to support the *prefers-color-scheme* media query and implement light mode.

 ## :link: Dependencies